microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Browse and Install Extensions in VS Code

 You can browse and install extensions from within VS Code.
-Bring up the Extension view by clicking on the Extensions icon in the View Bar on the side of VS Code.
+Bring up the Extensions view by clicking on the Extensions icon in the View Bar on the side of VS Code.

 ![Extension View icon](images/extension-gallery/extensions-view-icon.png)